 Use caution for reevaluation of function calls in parameters with macros.

 Use caution when passing the address of an object.
 The object passed could be an alias.
+Aliases can be avoided by following the respective guidelines of TR 24772-1 Clause 6.32.5.

 6.33 Dangling References to Stack Frames [DCM]